-- Heaviness and tightness in affected limb/ region
+- Heaviness and tightness in affected body part

-- Tissue changes due to chronic lymphoedema such as thickening and pitting
+- Tissue changes due to chronic lymphoedema such as skin thickening, fibrosis and pitting

 - Restricted movement of limbs

-- Prescription and education about safe and appropriate exercises for lymphoedema
+- Education about and prescription of safe and appropriate exercises for lymphoedema

 - Education and development of long term management plans

-- Early signs of lymphoedema to prevent progression to clinical lymphoedema
+- Early intervention for lymphoedema to prevent progression to clinical lymphoedema

 - Tightness of muscles and tissues following cancer therapies